JeroenVanB/LAMAS/docs/index.md

 -Make use of the fact that a player uses a certain strategy for playing cards -Not that well applicable for games with few cards

 Currently, we only make use of PAL and first order knowledge.
 After an announcement a player knows something about someone else, but we do not represent that the player knows the other players know that he knows.
+As in our implementation the agent only uses a strategy for both guessing and playing cards, it is not necessary to use higher order knowledge.
+For guessing, the player only needs to know the value of its cards.
+He does not know the cards of the other players and it does not matter if he knows that they know that.